FamilyKeeper Review 2025: Is the App Enough To Protect Your Kids?

 Can my child delete the FamilyKeeper app?

-Yes, since the app is installed on the child’s device, they can uninstall it.
-And the parent app doesn’t receive a notification if the app is uninstalled.
+Yes, children can uninstall the FamilyKeeper without the parent receiving a notification that the app has been uninstalled.
 However, after a short period of time, the parent app is notified that they are no longer connected to the child’s device.

 Can FamilyKeeper show deleted texts?